teohyc/pneumonia_disease_agent/README.md

 Pneumonia X-Ray RAG agent:
 A RAG agent that takes an xray image and diagnoses the causes (normal, bacterial-pneumonia, viral-pneumonia, covid) via a Diffusion-Augmented Vision Transformer (ViT)..
+Contains 5 nodes: ViT node, Reasoner 1 node, Retriever node, Reasoner 2 node, Explainer node.
+While the 2 resoner nodes are built with gemma3 llm, the explainer node is built with custom finetuned llama3.2-1B-radiologist_reporter which is finetuned in the repo (finetune_med_llm)
-Contains 5 nodes: ViT node, Reasoner 1 node, Retriever node, Reasoner 2 node, Explainer node ViT node: classify the xray with the ViT model Reasoner 1 node: Formulate the query to be sent to the Retriver node based on the ViT result and confidence Retriever node: RAG retriever capable of taking the query from the Reasoner 1 node to search the 3 most similar/compatible documents
+ViT node: classify the xray with the ViT model Reasoner 1 node: Formulate the query to be sent to the Retriver node based on the ViT result and confidence Retriever node: RAG retriever capable of taking the query from the Reasoner 1 node to search the 3 most similar/compatible documents